odoo/documentation/content/applications/marketing/marketing_automation/understanding_metrics.rst

    :align: center
    :alt: An activity block in the workflow section with useful analytical data in Odoo.

-To the left of the activity block, the configured :doc:`trigger time
-<../getting_started/workflow_activities>` is displayed as a duration (either :guilabel:`Hours`,
-:guilabel:`Days`, :guilabel:`Weeks`, or :guilabel:`Months`) if it corresponds to period after the workflow begins.
+To the left of the activity block, the configured :doc:`trigger time <workflow_activities>` is displayed as a duration (either :guilabel:`Hours`, :guilabel:`Days`, :guilabel:`Weeks`, or :guilabel:`Months`) if it corresponds to period after the workflow begins.

 .. note::
    If the trigger time is dependent on another activity or triggering action (e.g. :guilabel:`Mail: